 - In 2003, the National Assembly was cited as an effective collaborative effort in the Harvard Business Review article entitled, “The Non-profit Sectors $100 Billion Opportunity.”

-- The traditions of learning, sharing, and collaborative efforts within the Assembly family of national nonprofit health & human service organizations continue.
+As the organization prepares for it’s Centennial Celebration, we are reminded of the 100 years of traditions of learning, sharing, and collaborative efforts within the National Assembly family of nonprofit health and human service organizations.